opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/automate-dns-records-creation-from-cce-ingresses-with-externaldns.md

 kubectl apply -f whoami.yaml
 ```

-2. Before proceeding, ensure that the [ACME DNS‑01 solver](../cloud-container-engine/issue-an-acme-certificate-with-dns01-solver-in-cce/#installing-the-acme-dns01-solver) for Open Telekom Cloud is installed, along with the required [ClusterIssuer for Let's Encrypt](../cloud-container-engine/issue-an-acme-certificate-with-dns01-solver-in-cce/#installing-cluster-issuers).
+2. Before proceeding, ensure that the [ACME DNS‑01 solver](../cloud-container-engine/issue-an-acme-certificate-with-dns01-solver-in-cce/#installing-the-acme-dns01-solver) for T Cloud Public is installed, along with the required [ClusterIssuer for Let's Encrypt](../cloud-container-engine/issue-an-acme-certificate-with-dns01-solver-in-cce/#installing-cluster-issuers).

 3. Next, we’ll expose this workload using an `Ingress`: